pepzicles/StainedUnderwearV2/README.md

 This project aims to highlight the amount of time, resources and labour one spends coping with menstruation.

+Our project sheds light on the often hidden and stigmatized inconveniences people face throughout their lifetime because of menstruation.
+We thus wish to proudly take ownership of our personal experiences with menstruation, and spark greater conversations around female reproductive health.

+#### 1. Collecting the data
 Pepi collected the number of times in which they scrubbed individual underwear stained with menstrual blood over the course of 11 days.

 <img width="600px" alt="Screenshot 2023-11-18 at 8 56 01 PM" src="https://github.com/juliadaser/StainedUnderwear/assets/73170145/22bc6cb8-ad5f-41a4-b6df-617c0bb21348">